observIQ/stanza/docs/types/severity.md

 `carbon` uses a flexible severity parsing system based on the integers 0 to 100.
 Standard severities are provided at multiples of 10.

-This severity system allows each output plugin to interpret the values 0 to 100 as appropriate for the corresponding backend.
+This severity system allows each output operator to interpret the values 0 to 100 as appropriate for the corresponding backend.

 The following named severity levels are supported.